S4 E9: Inflation And Traction/EOS

 Jay Ruane

+Right.
 So this leads me to the next conversation on this topic.
-And it's how do you deal with setting fees in an inflationary market?
-Because like, I know, okay, my operation is a lot different from your operation, in that I have a sales lawyer, my sales lawyer, what we have done, and I'll put this out there for everybody is we have said, you know, this is a baseline, this is our baseline, you cannot go below this baseline for these types of cases.
-And then of course, if there's opportunity, if there's a value add or something like that, we can charge more if it's a different attorney, a specialized attorney, that type of thing.
-We can charge more to the clients because they're getting a different level of product.
+And it’s how do you deal with setting fees in an inflationary market?
+Because like, I know, okay, my operation is a lot different from your operation, in that I have a sales lawyer.
+My sales lawyer, what we have done, and I’ll put this out there for everybody, is we have said, you know, this is a baseline, this is our baseline, you cannot go below this baseline for these types of cases.
+And then of course, if there’s opportunity, if there’s a value add or something like that, we can charge more if it’s a different attorney, a specialized attorney, that type of thing.
+We can charge more to the clients because they’re getting a different level of product.
 But you have a situation where your attorneys are quoting fees, and if the attorney is making X number of dollars, right.
-And they are comfortable quoting the fees that they're quoting all of the other expenses, like your support staff, and your marketing and all that stuff has gone up, but they're not quoting higher to afford that.
+And they are comfortable quoting the fees that they’re quoting, all of the other expenses, like your support staff, and your marketing, and all that stuff has gone up, but they’re not quoting higher to afford that.
 So the delta for them if they charge, you know, if they charge 10,000, for a case that they should be charging 15,000.
-It's only like $1,000 Extra to them.
-But it's 4000 to you, which covers a lot of costs.
+It’s only like $1,000 extra to them.
+But it’s 4,000 to you, which covers a lot of costs.

 Seth Price

-Now you're seeing why I'm concerned about inflation.
-So two things, first of all, wait for January to figure this out, he's gonna give me a memo go up 23% Because that's the sweet spot.
-But what I would say is, it's tough and I can also have a case study here because I have at least five rockstars each doing a million plus with themselves, their own business unit, or marathon lawyers, we have David Phillips in South Carolina is a freaking beast, these guys both through their acumen and marketing abilities.
-But as a marketing abilities, their ability to interact with clients are able to John, I believe hit a number that has kept up with inflation, their numbers, the average lawyer here does not have a seven figure gross on criminal plus, like that's these guys are jamming.
-I'm not worried they're your point is extremely well taken.
-What keeps me up at night is too strong a trombone I'm concerned about is that my formula works in that you're right.
-It doesn't cost them that much.
-But when they do, we have the same incentives, that if they don't raise their prices, and their salary stagnates, they're not making any more.
-The downside of this is okay, let's say they say you know what, I'm just not capable, which is partly the mantra, right markets not allowing you to do this.
-I say, Bs, you need to be better than that.
-And you need to be able to add value talking to a lot of people about this.
-What can you do that shows and brings value beyond the $3,500, which if you've been selling for seven, 810 years, so what I would say is the bigger fear, not only is the margin shrinking, and it's exactly right, because support staff is more everything else we're talking about is more surance, not everything.
-But we now have a lawyer whose salary is stagnating.
-And if there's opportunity in the market, my deal will be less valuable to date.
-It's been amazing.
-We just celebrated another to 10 year anniversary that the firm more and more we have people that are breaking that tenure barrier.
-It's just my formula has worked historically.
-The issue I believe, is if it doesn't work as well, and people are like, Okay, I'm still at 100,000 a year.
+Now you’re seeing why I’m concerned about inflation.
+So two things, first of all, wait for January to figure this out, he’s gonna give me a memo, go up 23%.
+Because that’s the sweet spot.
+But, what I would say is, it’s tough and I can almost have a case study here because I have at least five rockstars each doing a million plus with themselves, their own business unit, our marital lawyers, we have David Phillips in South Carolina is a freaking beast, these guys both through their acumen and marketing abilities.
+When I say marketing abilities, their ability to interact with clients, are able to, I believe hit a number that has kept up with inflation.
+Their numbers, the average lawyer here does not have a seven figure gross on criminal plus, like that’s, these guys are jamming.
+I’m not worried there.
+Your point is extremely well taken.
+What keeps me up at night is too strong a… what I’m concerned about is that my formula works in that, you’re right, it doesn’t cost them that much.
+But when they, we have the same incentives, that if they don’t raise their prices, and their salary stagnates, they’re not making any more.
+The downside of this is, okay, let’s say they say you know what, I’m just not capable of it, which is partly the mantra, right, markets not allowing you to do this.
+I say, BS, you need to be better than that.
+And you need to be able to add value, talking to a lot of people about this.
+What can you do that shows and brings value beyond the $3,500, which you’ve been selling for seven, eight, ten years.
+So what I would say is the bigger fear, not only is the margin shrinking, and it’s exactly right, because support staff is more, everything else we’re talking about is more, insurance, everything.
+But, we now have a lawyer whose salary is stagnating.
+And if there’s opportunity in the market, my deal will be less valuable to date.
+It’s been amazing.
+We just celebrated another two 10 year anniversaries at the firm, more and more we have people that are breaking that tenure barrier.
+It’s just, my formula has worked historically.
+The issue I believe is, if it doesn’t work as well, and people are like, Okay, I’m still at 100,000 a year.
 Right?
-And they're like before that was fine that $100,000 A year as you just demonstrated on color photocopies whatever burgers are now breaking the $20 barrier personal pizzas are approaching 20 bucks.
+And they’re like, before that was fine, that $100,000 a year, as you just demonstrated on color photocopies whatever, burgers are now breaking the $20 barrier, personal pizzas are approaching $20.
 The world is insane, right?
-The fact that you could theoretically go to a matchbox hip, you know, pizza burger joint, our place and personal pizzas are $18 with tip and tax.
-You're over 20 bucks for a pizza.
-I don't do it.
-A family of four for pizza is now like 140 without drinking, I mean, stop it.
-It's real, it's real.
-But that said, My fear is that I no longer going to have that my opportunity won't be as rich.
-And that's why I'm sort of struggling because I want some of these guys to be able to wake up and say, You know what we do need to push, push the needle, and part of it is people are used to it.
-Now you're gonna have downward pricing pressure, but it's like we've always talked about I mean, way, way back when you and I first met, we met people, like a guy in LA won't talk games, who was like just charging crazy stupid, not money for DUI, in my opinion, they're just to pick numbers.
-He sold it, he had a great sale.
-I don't know how well it worked over time.
-But it was it seemed to be an impressive machine a decade ago.
-Right.
-But my my question here is, I'm not saying that doubling and tripling stuff.
-But how can you not be the rock bottom guy, and instead be Hey, I'm Billy.
-And the good news is, as we've always talked back and forth, Jr, attorney for a senior attorney, the senior people who started with us in that fourth eighth year, who are now 10 years of the firm, they do have the gravitas in some of their markets, they are the go to player for on a shortlist of a friend.
-And at that point, you can get a premium, you know, the struggle you probably had was no longer jiu jitsu and goes to court on your DUI.
-But seeing getting the old Bubba money, but you get good money if you showed your ass there.
-The question is, what are you getting for your staff for your salesperson? can you leverage that J ruin brand?
-And I think that that's if we can't differentiate ourselves.
-And we're selling the same widget, and there are recent graduates throwing and keeping pricing pressure down.
-You're right.
-There's a whole world of hurt coming.
+The fact that you could theoretically go to a matchbox, hip, you know, pizza burger joint or place and personal pizzas are $18 with tip and tax.
+You’re over $20 for a pizza.
+I don’t do it.
+A family of four for pizza is now like $140, without drinking, I mean, stop it.
+It’s real.
+But, that said, my fear is that I no longer going to have, that my opportunity won’t be as rich.
+And that’s why I’m sort of struggling because I want some of these guys to be able to wake up and say, You know what, we do need to push, push the needle, and part of it is people are used to it.
+Now you’re gonna have downward pricing pressure, but it’s like we’ve always talked about, I mean, way, way back when you and I first met, we met people, like a guy in LA won’t talk games, who was like just charging crazy stupid amount of money for DUI, in my opinion, they’re just, pick numbers, he sold it, he had a great sale.
+I don’t know how well it worked over time.
+But it was, it seemed to be an impressive machine a decade ago.
+But my question here is, I’m not saying that doubling and tripling stuff.
+But how can you not be the rock bottom guy, and instead be, hey– And the good news is, as, look, we’ve always talked back and forth, junior attorney for a senior attorney, the senior people who started with us in that fourth to eighth year, who are now 10 years at the firm, they do have the gravitas.
+In some of their markets, they are the go-to player, or on a shortlist of a few.
+And at that point, you can get a premium, you know, the struggle you probably had was no longer, Jay Ruane goes to court on your DUI.
+Not saying you’re getting the old Bubba money, but you get good money if you showed your ass there.
+The question is, what are you getting for your staff for your salesperson?
+Can you leverage that Jay Ruane brand?
+And I think that that’s, if we can’t differentiate ourselves, and we’re selling the same widget, and there are recent graduates throwing and keeping pricing pressure down.
+You’re right.
+There’s a whole world of hurt coming.

 Jay Ruane

-Yeah, you know, it's funny.
-It's funny that you mentioned Bob his name.
+Yeah, you know, it’s funny.
+It’s funny that you mentioned Bubba’s name.
 I actually saw him last week in Texas.
 He was at the conference.
 And it was good seeing him still out and about doing this thing.
-You know, we were talking a little bit about marketing and talking about some old cases, he had a great thing that I don't have it here on my desk.
-But he started doing some, I guess, some expungements that type stuff.
-And he had custom tight ends with his face on them.
-And I was like, Oh, that's great.
-I never thought...
+You know, we were talking a little bit about marketing and talking about some old cases.
+He had a great thing that I don’t have it here on my desk, but he started doing some, I guess, some expungements type stuff.
+And he had custom Tide pens with his face on them.
+And I was like, Oh, that’s great.
+I never thought…

 Seth Price

-He was so far ahead of his time and thought he just sent me a lovely note the other day.
-Apparently, I didn't even know this.
-An attorney in one of our jurisdictions was incapacitated, and their caseload that and one of our attorneys stepped up to sort of help that person wind down their practice.
-I even know about that's how random it was.
+He was so far ahead of his time, it’s awesome.
+He just sent me a lovely note the other day.
+Apparently, I didn’t even know this, an attorney in one of our jurisdictions was incapacitated, and their caseload, and one of our attorneys stepped up to sort of help that person wind down their practice.
+I didn’t even know about it, that’s how random it was.
 But he had heard about it and sent me a nice note.

 Jay Ruane

-That's awesome.
-Okay, so next I want to talk about is your traction day, because this is something that I, I've read traction, I believe there's some good to it.
-But having been to a number of conferences where people talk about traction as if it is a Bible, and it is I, I see some value in it when you're an operation, maybe my size, maybe your size, but the majority of people that we interact with are not and I see people wait, let me finish let me finish.
-This is I see people who are at, you know, lawyer, paralegal part time staffer, and they're going to introduce traction into their firm, and they need to have an integrator, and then I'm thinking you should be spending that money on other things first.
+That’s awesome.
+Okay, so next I want to talk about is your traction day, because this is something that I, I’ve read traction, I believe there’s some good to it.
+But having been to a number of conferences where people talk about traction as if it is a Bible, and it is, I see some value in it when you’re an operation, maybe my size, maybe your size, but the majority of people that we interact with are not and I see people, wait, let me finish let me finish.
+This is, I see people who are at, you know, lawyer, paralegal, part time staffer, and they’re going to introduce traction into their firm, and they need to have an integrator, and then I’m thinking you should be spending that money on other things first.

 Seth Price

-Okay, I'm gonna, I'm gonna just disagree respectfully with JIRA.
-When I read, look, it's not a Bible.
-You know, me like I'm the last person you expected in that world.
-Right?
-Reading this is.
-And I we've had a Vern Harnish on who is the, you know, the professor of Gina Whitman, right.
-So I would argue, objectively, scaling up to me is much more intellectually satisfying.
-And a formula that I've I look at blue shark, we've fallen closer to that model.
-And that, not that when you take a pre traction of pre EOS tests we use are off the charts as teams as communication.
-And as feedback.
-It's doing a lot of things really well.
-And I kind of leave that to itself, but I'm gonna circle back to that a second.
-Price bento, it's no, it needed.
-Now, we're larger than many of our audience members.
-But I would say that, what it the first thing it forces you to do is an org chart and be disciplined about it, right, which a lot of people sort of are iffy on, right.
+Okay, I’m gonna, I’m gonna just disagree respectfully with Jay Ruane.
+And I mean, look, it’s not a Bible.
+You know me, like I’m the last person you expected in that world.
+Meaning, this is, and I, we’ve had a Verne Harnish on, who is the, you know, the professor of Gina Whitman, right.
+I would argue, objectively, scaling up to me is much more intellectually satisfying and a formula that I’ve, if I look at BluShark, we’ve followed closer to that model.
+And that, not that when you take a pre-traction, a pre-EOS test, BluShark off the charts as teams, as communication, and as feedback.
+It’s doing a lot of things really well.
+And I kind of leave that to itself, but I’m gonna circle back to in that a second.
+Price Benowitz , you know, it needed it.
+Now, we’re larger than many of our audience members.
+But I would say that, the first thing it forces you to do is an org chart, and be disciplined about it, right, which a lot of people sort of are iffy on.

 Jay Ruane

-And if you're in if you're in a law firm blueprint, Facebook group, be sure to to look and do a search for how to build an org chart because we actually have a law firm blueprint guide to building an org chart, but go ahead.
+And if you’re in the Law Firm Blueprint, Facebook group, be sure to look and do a search for how to build an org chart because we actually have a Law Firm Blueprint guide to building an org chart, but go ahead.

 Seth Price

 No, no, no. And like, I love this, please feel free to jump in.
-So a second guest we had, we had we had Michael Gerber, who was awesome.
-And both on and a lot off screen.
-We had a discussion about how far you're eating nothing something right.
-And what I have liked about EOS and there are a lot of people in our group that want to be more entrepreneurial, although they're still holding on to litigation. sponsibility so that may not end for a while for them.
-But the integrator piece, and this is not like an integrator, like, Hey, I'm hiring a person for this one project.
-And they're not useful for you get an office manager, right?
-That's what it is right?
-For me.
-It's an ops director for summit COO, you're getting a person who's not you to do and that we've talked about over the years is an essential hire along the wealth.
+So a second guest, we had Michael Gerber, who was awesome.
+And both on and a lot off screen we had a discussion about how far you’re e-myth-ing something.
+And what I have liked about EOS, and there are a lot of people in our group that want to be more entrepreneurial, although they’re still holding on to litigation responsibilities, and that may not end for a while for them.
+But, the integrator piece, and this is not like an integrator, like, Hey, I’m hiring a person for this one project, and they’re not useful for any of it.
+You get an office manager, right?
+That’s what it is, right?
+For me it’s an ops director for someone’s COO, you’re getting a person who’s not you to do, and that, we’ve talked about over the years, is an essential hire along the wealth.

 Jay Ruane